lylepmills/buoys/README.md

 **E2** - makes adjustments to the tide advance time.
 The tide advance time is how long it takes, in seconds, for the tide to move one grid square from the left to the right.
 If the app is being synced to a clock either via crow or via midi in, this instead controls a clock multiplier setting.

 **E3** - makes adjustments to the tide gap.
 The tide gap is how many tide advancements occur between new tides.
 In other words the overall time it takes between tides is (tide advance time * tide gap).
+It's possible to set a tide gap that is less than the width of the tide, so for instance a tide gap of 3 will just constantly cycle between the first 3 segments of the wave (1, 2, 3, 1, 2, 3...).

 ### Grid
 **Long press and hold** any key on the grid to edit a buoy there.
 You can press more than one key and buoys at all held spots will be edited.